progdupeupl/pdp_website/README.md

 behavior if you edit the code of the project.
 Enjoy, and send us lots of good patches!

+## Init database with fakes datas

+If you want to init the database with fakes datas, just run this command :

+    :::console
+    $ fab loaddata

 ## Documentation

 If you want to build the documentation, you will need to install Sphinx 1.3 for